cowanrc/timeCardSimple/README.md

 Simple version of the TimeCard application.
 This application allows users to add employees to a database, and allows employees to clock in and clock out.
 Total time can also be retrieved.

 ## Launch Application
-To launch the application, first make sure you have Golang installed locally, then run
+To launch the application, first make sure you have Golang installed locally.
+Configure env variables correctly for database init.
+Next set env variable "is_testing" to "false".
+Then run:

 ```
 go run main.go